VillageOfGamers/key-debouncer/README.md

 4. Simply run `sudo make install` and it'll build the executable, then proceed to install it and the wrapper script to `/usr/local/bin`, and the SystemD unit file to `/etc/systemd/system` (default Ubuntu locations for non-APT-managed programs).

 5. If the keyboard still acts bouncy (double inputs still occur), try increasing the timeout slightly.
-I recommend increasing the timeout in 5ms steps.
 Repeat until you can comfortably say that it won't bounce under normal usage.
-I use 15ms myself and it's the default for the project as well.
+I use 33ms myself and it's the default for the project as well.
 If you find that it works and doesn't hinder your own usage, you probably should keep it.

 ## Reporting Issues
 If you run into problems with this project, have a terminal open in the project folder and follow these steps:

 1. Rebuild the program using `make MODE=dev`.
 It'll generate the binary as `debounce` in the `dist/` folder along with the `debounce.pdb` file for actually debugging it.

-2. Run `./debounce <kbname> <timeout>` replacing `<symlink>` with your keyboard's real symlink under `/dev/input/by-id` and `<timeout>` with a number in milliseconds (1 is 1ms, 10 is 10ms).
+2. Run `./debounce <symlink> <timeout>` replacing `<symlink>` with your keyboard's real symlink (under either `/dev/input/by-id` or `/dev/input/by-path`), and `<timeout>` with a number in milliseconds (1 is 1ms, 10 is 10ms).
 Preferably, attach a debugger to the process (like `gdb` or simiilar) to see what it's doing internally.

     * If the program works with `make MODE=dev`, but not with just `make`, it's a compiler optimization problem.
 In this case: